 A tooth extraction or dental extraction refers to the procedure of removing teeth.
-The tooth is removed from its surrounding socket which is attached bone.
+The tooth is removed from its surrounding socket, which is the bone.
 There are many reasons to remove teeth such as severe decay, infection, or gum disease.
 If you have fractured teeth or impacted wisdom teeth you might need them removed.

 A dental instrument -called an elevator– is used to wiggle the tooth in its socket.
 After it is loosened it is removed using dental forceps.

-Dr. Klostermyer is an expert and tooth removal.
-Dr. Klostermyer has performed many painless dental extractions.
-She gently removes the tooth trying to keep it whole.
-And makes sure to clean the socket completely.
-Reducing any possibilities of complications.
+Dr. Klostermyer is an expert at tooth removal and has performed many painless dental extractions.
+She gently removes the tooth trying to keep it whole and makes sure to clean the socket completely, reducing the possibility of complications.

 Like most other surgical procedures, extractions are not free of possible complications.
 There is a slight chance of infection, tenderness, or prolonged bleeding.
-Also, a dry socket and loosening of neighboring teeth or their fillings or crowns are possible.
+Also, a dry socket and the loosening of neighboring teeth or fillings or crowns is possible.